Triangulated categories of relative 1-motives: Commutative group schemes and motives

 \begin{remark} For more precise (integral) results on motives attached to tori over a field, see \cite[\S 7]{HK}. \end{remark}

 We can now give a result which is our main source of compact homological 1-motives.

-\begin{prop} Let $G$ be a smooth commutative group scheme over $S$.
+\begin{prop} Let $G$ be a smooth (not necessarily of finite type) commutative group scheme over $S$.
 Then $\Sigma^\infty G_\BQ$ lies in $\DA_{1,c}(S)$. \end{prop} \begin{proof} Write $M=\Sigma^\infty G_\BQ$.
 By \cite[Theorem~3.3.(3)]{AHPL}, $M$ is a compact motive.
 It remains to show that $M$ is an homological $1$-motive.
-The proof of \cite[Theorem~3.3.(3)]{AHPL} essentially shows this as well, but we provide an argument for convenience.
-By compactness and Proposition~\ref{prop:punctual_car}, it is enough to show that for all $s\in S$, $s^*\Sigma^\infty M$ is in $\DA_1(s)$.
-By Proposition~\ref{prop:pullback_complex} (in the case $K_*=G[0]$), continuity for $\DA_1(-)$ (Proposition~\ref{prop:subcats_continuity}) and separation, we are reduced to the case where $S$ is the spectrum of a perfect field $k$.
+The proof of \cite[Theorem~3.3.(3)]{AHPL} essentially establishes this as well, but we provide an argument for convenience.
+By compactness and Proposition~\ref{prop:punctual_car}, it is enough to show that for all $s\in S$, the motive $s^*M$ is in $\DA_1(s)$.